Aseptic Filling: Process, Advantages, and Applications

 The terms "aseptic" and "sterile" are often used in context and cannot be strictly separated: sterile describes a state, while aseptic refers to the method or process.

 The term “sterile” refers to products that are free from all viable organisms, including bacteria, viruses, fungi, and spores.
 EN 556-1 specifies when terminally sterilized medical devices may be labeled “STERILE” (target SAL ≤ 10⁻⁶).
 EN 556-2 covers aseptically processed devices.
 For medicinal products, the applicable references are EU-GMP Annex 1 and Ph.
 Eur.
-5.1.1.
+5.1.1 (Pharmacopoeia Europaea).